danielendeg/nugetpackageupdate/specs/De%2DIdentification/Investigation-of-integration-in-runtime.md

 This solution makes no copy of anonymized data.
 When an anonymized search request comes, the service re-identifies the search fields in the query, searches the database and anonymizes search results in runtime.

+**Diagram on anonymization processing with Query on the fly**

 ![image.png](/.attachments/image-58fba4bf-c271-4aae-a2e1-80a1e1c0bb5a.png)

-Upstream modules - Anonymization modules on query before sending to Query API/Module Downstream modules - Anonymization processing on query results
+**Upstream modules** - Anonymization modules on query before sending to Query API/Module

+**Downstream modules** - Anonymization processing on query results

 There are 2 kinds of possible implementations:
 - Upstream re-dentification + downstream anonymization